 2017 Tax-deferred annuity limits remain unchanged

-For more information about VCU's tax deferred annuity, click here and read "retirement savings limits."
+For more information about VCU's tax deferred annuity, read "retirement savings limits."

 Earn Your Premium Reward

-Please note: If you recently completed and submitted your health assessment and physician results from a biometric screening, but have not yet seen a premium reward reflected in your paycheck, your reward may still be processing at the Virginia Department of Human Resource Management (DHRM).
+Please note: If you recently completed and submitted your health assessment questionnaire but have not yet seen a premium reward reflected in your paycheck, your reward may still be processing at the Virginia Department of Human Resource Management (DHRM).
 VCU deducts from your pay the premium amount billed by DHRM and cannot adjust the amount of your premium deduction unless and until DHRM approves a discounted amount.
-Processing time can be 6-8 weeks from the time your activities are accepted by Active Health, however DHRM approves premium rewards retroactively based on the date the activities were completed.
-Any retroactive adjustments are reflected in your paycheck once they are reflected in DHRM's premium reporting to VCU.
-Thank you for your patience.
+Processing time can be 6-8 weeks from the time your health assessment questionnaire is accepted by Active Health.
+Rewards are not retroactive.
+View when your premium reward takes effect based on your health assessment completion date.

 Reminder: Your Employee ID for registering with www.myactivehealth.com/cova is 00+ the seven numerals in your health plan ID number.
 For example, if your health plan ID number is YTX1234567XU, your Employee ID for www.myactivehealth.com/cova is 001234567.
 For COVA HealthAware members whose health plan numbers already begin with 00, simply use your health plan ID number.
 Enrolled spouses use the same health plan ID number but must register at the site separately.
 Review the Premium Reward frequently asked questions for more information.
 Questions?
 Contact VCU Benefits at (804) 827-1723 or email@example.com.